“What Is Hoarding vs. ADHD Clutter? Defining Characteristics and Strategies to Help” [Video Replay & Podcast #417]

 Randy O. Frost, Ph.D., is the Harold Edward and Elsa Siipola Israel Professor Emeritus of Psychology at Smith College in Northampton, Massachusetts.

 Drs.
-Rodriguez and Frost are co-authors of a new book coming out in July, “Hoarding Disorder: A Comprehensive Clinical Guide,” available for pre-order here.
+Rodriguez and Frost are co-authors of the recently published book, “Hoarding Disorder: A Comprehensive Clinical Guide,” available to order here.
 For psychiatrists, psychologists, human service and other mental health professionals, peer support counselors, community advocates, and professionals in training, this book will improve the reader’s knowledge and skill in treating patients with hoarding disorder, both those with straightforward presentations and those with complicated ones.

 The sponsor of this ADDitude webinar is….

 Inflow is the #1 app to help you manage your ADHD.
 Developed by leading clinicians, Inflow is a science-based self-help program based on the principles of cognitive behavioral therapy.
 Download now on the App Store and Google Play Store.

 ADDitude thanks our sponsors for supporting our webinars.
 Sponsorship has no influence on speaker selection or webinar content.